alexfdez1010/geometric_portfolio/README.md

 ## License

-You can use this code for personal use, but not for commercial purposes.
-Check the [LICENSE](LICENSE) file for more details.
+Check the [LICENSE](LICENSE) file for more details of how you can use this work.